JustinGOSSES/ParallelSets_GameOfThrones/README.md

 =====================================================

-This code applies the d3.parsets.userFilt.js file
+### This section applies to the d3.parsets.userFilt.js file

 <a name="userFilt_dimension_options" href="#userFilt">#</a> userFilt.<b>dimension_options</b>